Thomasewsky/RarePepeWorld.com/Readme.md

 * Sets the appriate environmental variables
 * launches the Flask server to the local network or via the ip address

-By default the site is accessed by navigating to http://localhost:55000.
+Via these scripts, the site is accessed by navigating to http://localhost:55000, or http://ip-address:55000.

 ### Running on a Domain Name

 To run via external domain, Nginx/Gunicorn can provide this functionality:

-* For description of this arrangment, see https://docs.gunicorn.org/en/stable/deploy.html, https://flask.palletsprojects.com/en/2.2.x/deploying/gunicorn/
+1. For description of this arrangment, see https://docs.gunicorn.org/en/stable/deploy.html, https://flask.palletsprojects.com/en/2.2.x/deploying/gunicorn/

+* A sample nginx config file is provided, which can be tweeked as needed.
+Also, you will likely want to install a SSL certificate.
+One option is to use a free certificate provided by [Let's Encrypt](https://letsencrypt.org/).
+For Ubuntu, a good way to install it is via the package _certbot_.
+See https://snapcraft.io/install/certbot/ubuntu

-* The sample script for the live enviroment does the following:
+2. The sample script for the live enviroment does the following:
   * changes to the path where the live site files are stored.
 Say, ```/var/www/rpw/run/RarePepeWorld/```
   * Sets some variables
   * Launches Gunicorn via ``` gunicorn -b 127.0.0.1:8000 "rpw.app:create_app()"```